CIB/Aleta/use-cases.md

 ## Entity recognition

 1. In the context of working on tasks, we may identify entities in the process in order to structure the ideas we're working with
-2. For example, when preparing for an auction on the auction system (where lleta may want to upscale servers in preparation), we can identify the auction as an entity, and store properties like "IS_ONLIVE", "START_TIME", etc.
+2. For example, when preparing for an auction on the auction system (where aleta may want to upscale servers in preparation), we can identify the auction as an entity, and store properties like "IS_ONLIVE", "START_TIME", etc.